 - Scalability – The platform should be able to scale as your business grows.

 These are the very basic requirements that all online store owners must consider.
-However depending on your need, you may also want to look at other options like shipping, inventory management, invoicing, taxes, etc.
+However, depending on your needs, you may also want to look at other options like shipping, inventory management, invoicing, taxes, dropshipping, etc.

 Cost: Shopify vs WooCommerce

 Cost is often the most important consideration for eCommerce website owners.
 You need to evaluate the cost of getting started while also keeping in mind the variable costs for add-on services and software.